justinezahiri/Iron-Diams/README.md

 # Iron-Diams-Game

-Turn based game : Pick max of diamonds in 5 rounds
+Turn based game : Collect max of diamonds in 5 rounds